MaggieMou/planned_projects/README.md

 makes the synth sound very Buchla-esque, especially when pushing the sine shaper.

 The oscillator section of this may or may not become a Eurorack module in the future.

+## Coming Soon: GRAINTABLE (name might change) - Granular wavetable polysynth
+***Commissioned by Plebber*** - ***planning stage***

+GRAINTABLE is a cross between a granular synth and a wavetable synth.
+Essentially each grain is a tiny little synth instance, that plays a short note, with variable attack, sustain and release, and then ceases to exist.
+Each grain plays from a wavetable, the wavetable position can be set by a master control, then randomized for each individual grain, additionally each grain might scan the table at a separate speed and might have a randomized pitch.

+The wavetable selection is built-in because a fully-featured wavetable editor is way past my skill level.
+I'm thinking a minimalistic mix of utilitarian wavetables, arranged in an X-Y-Z single wavetable bank, so that they can be scanned tangentially.

 ## List of Planned Projects
 - VIBE_MACHINE: instant vaporwave-ifyer.
 Combination of a granular delay, pitch shifter,